 Because Judaism is based on love and the pursuit of justice, we strongly believe it is our moral and ethical obligation to unconditionally care for everyone regardless of their gender identities and pronouns, for we are all made b’tzelem Elohim (in the image of God).
 Learn more in "Reform Jewish Views on LGBTQ Equality."

 Here are a few additional resources from the Reform Movement:

-Check out this 2018 blog post about how synagogues can incoporate pronoun-sharing into their congregational culture.
+- Check out this 2018 blog post about how synagogues can incorporate pronoun-sharing into their congregational culture.

 - Download the Religious Action Center's guide to gender diversity.